Paul Goldschmidt Preview, Player Props: Cardinals vs. Brewers

 Paul Goldschmidt At The Plate

+- Goldschmidt has an OPS of .806, fueled by an OBP of .362 to go with a slugging percentage of .444.
+All three of those stats rank first among St. Louis hitters this season.

-- Among the qualified batters in MLB play, his batting average ranks 52nd, his on-base percentage ranks 20th, and he is 66th in the league in slugging.
+- Among the qualified batters in MLB play, he ranks 55th in batting average, 22nd in on-base percentage, and 69th in slugging.

-- Goldschmidt has driven home a run in 49 games this year (32.5%), including more than one RBI in 15.2% of his games and producing three or more of his team's runs on five occasions..
+- In 49 games this season (32.2%), Goldschmidt has picked up an RBI, and in 23 of those games (15.1%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.